wrschneider/wrschneider.github.io/_posts/2022-09-06-spark-encoders.md

 spark.sql("select a, b from table").as[Foo].map(foo => Foo(foo.a + 1, foo.b))
 ```

-the call to `map` will trigger Spark to convert its internal rows into instances of case classes, using an encoder
+the call to `map` will trigger Spark to convert its internal rows into instances of case classes, using an encoder.

 The above call will actually fail to compile unless you import `spark.implicits._`.
 One of the implicits defined is an encoder that
 can convert any Scala `Product` type (such as a case class) into internal rows and back, in addition to primitive types like